The Country Music Highway isn’t in Nashville – it’s in Kentucky!

 Things were even tougher before the coal companies came along though.
 In the open-air museum, The Mountain Home Place recreates the life of a pioneer town in the 19th century, with cramped log homes and an uninsulated church with a wood stove.

 A dressed up pioneer woman showed that the beds back then were made of logs held together by rope, plus rope on the bottom to sleep on.
 (They had to be tightened periodically, thus the phrase “sleep tight.”)
-In nearby Saylersville, a park brings together a variety of other log structures from the 19th century, including a one-room schoolhouse and a post office/general store.
+In nearby Salyersville, a park brings together a variety of other log structures from the 19th century, including a one-room schoolhouse and a post office/general store.

 Three Generations of Judds

-I spent a fair amount of time working with Wynonna Judd when I was at RCA, while her and her mom were still touring as The Judds and young Ashley was just heading off to college.
+I spent a fair amount of time working with Wynonna Judd when I was at RCA, while she and her mom were still touring as The Judds and young Ashley was just heading off to college.
 Wynonna was buying her first house at the time and mentioned the trouble she was having with her realtor.
 The agent kept taking her to houses that had paneling on the wall in the den.
 “I walk straight back out the door,” she said.
 “It always reminds me of growing up poor.”

 In Ashland, Kentucky, I had the pleasure of having lunch with Wynonna’s grandmother Polly Judd Rideout, a spunky woman who looks far too young to now be a great-grandmother.
 (The yellow BMW C3 convertible she drives complicates the picture even more.)

-We were eating at the Frame Up Gallery, a whimsical coffee shop and restaurant that provides a break from the hearty, rib-sticking food I’d been gobbling up the prior day.
+We were eating at the Frame Up Gallery, a whimsical coffee shop, and restaurant that provides a break from the hearty, rib-sticking food I’d been gobbling up the prior day.
 Around here, everyone is kin to someone famous or has some other connection to someone famous.
-So of course I wasn’t surprised to hear that the owner’s son plays in Billy Ray Cyrus’ band.
+So, of course, I wasn’t surprised to hear that the owner’s son plays in Billy Ray Cyrus’ band.